elf-alchemist/masterpack/README.md

 After extracting, you will see:
 - The executable, `masterpack.exe`
 - The folder `source/`, with the empty file `delete_me.txt`
-- the folser `patches/`, containing optional patches to play on top of Masterpack, optional
-	- `masterpack_ml25amp.wad`, contains the MIDI music from the Master Levels MIDI Pack by Peter Lawrence

 In order to use this utility you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):